AztecProtocol/aztec-packages/yellow-paper/docs/contract-deployment/classes.md

 artifact_metadata_hash = sha256(json_serialize(artifact_metadata))
 ```

+### Versioning

+A contract class has an implicit `version` field that identifies the schema of the struct.
+This allows to change the shape of a contract class in future upgrades to the protocol to include new fields or change existing ones, while preserving the structure for existing classes.
+Supporting new types of contract classes would require introducing new kernel circuits, and a transaction proof may require switching between different kernel circuits depending on the version of the contract class used for each function call.

+Note that the version field is not directly used when computing the contract class id, but is implicit in the generator index.
+Bumping the version of a contract class struct would involve using a different generator index for computing its id.

 ## Canonical Contract Class Registerer

 A contract class is registered by calling a private `register` function in a canonical `ContractClassRegisterer` contract, which will emit a Registration Nullifier.
 The Registration Nullifier is defined as the `contract_class_id` itself of the class being registered.
 Note that the Private Kernel circuit will [silo](../circuits/private-kernel-tail.md#siloing-values) this value with the contract address of the `ContractClassRegisterer`, effectively storing the hash of the `contract_class_id` and `ContractClassRegisterer` address in the nullifier tree.
 As such, proving that a given contract class has been registered requires checking existence of this siloed nullifier.